bitrise-io/devcenter/_articles/reviews/expose.md

 You can use these exposed env vars in the inputs of other Steps as well.
 For example, the `HockeyApp iOS / Android Deploy` Step has a `notes` input field where you can reference the previous example variable.
 Insert `$MY_RELEASE_NOTE` into the input like so: `The Release Note: $MY_RELEASE_NOTE`, which will be resolved as `The Release Note: This is the release note` (if you used the first example to set the value of `MY_RELEASE_NOTE`).

-Here is another example where we're exposing the release note and then using it in another `Scrip` and in a `Send a Slack message` Step.
+Here is another example where we're exposing the release note and then using it in another `Script` and in a `Send a Slack message` Step.

     format_version: 1.1.0
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git